-You’ve just signed up for Credit Karma to get your free credit scores.
-But you don’t see any scores.
+You’ve just signed up for Credit Karma to get your free credit scores, but there’s one problem: You have no credit scores.
 What happened?

 You might be young or new to the U.S., or maybe you don’t have recent credit activity.
 Because your scores are based on information in your credit reports, your reports might not contain enough credit history for the bureaus to score.
 And it’s more common than you might think: At least 45 million Americans don’t have credit scores.

-If you don’t have a score, what does it mean for you?
+If you don’t have scores, what does it mean for you?
 Here are five things you should know if you don’t have credit scores.

 Even if you don’t have scores yet, you might have information on your credit reports.
 The three major credit bureaus — Equifax, Experian and TransUnion — create your credit reports based on information from lenders and card issuers.